brunoanesio/waybar-config/README.md

 Currently configured for Hyprland.

-## Spotify Module
+## Spotify Module (Optional)

-Need environment variables to set up.
-See [Spotifatius](https://github.com/AndreasBackx/spotifatius), for more details.
+Need environment variables to function properly.
+See [Spotifatius](https://github.com/AndreasBackx/spotifatius) for more details.

 ## Screenshot